I Used This Meditation App for One Week and Was Shocked at the Results

 Previously, meditation felt like something I could only handle when I was in a positive state of mind.
 Even with the guided tools I was using, I found myself easily distracted and unwilling to “be blissfully calm” on days I most definitely wasn’t calm.
 But with MyLife, when I was feeling restless, my mindful exercise for that day would be personalized to my restlessness—actually involving physical movement, like squeezing certain muscles in my body, instead of requiring me to sit still.
 On days I was happy, I might get a meditation practice that prompted me to scan my body and imagine my joy filling the world.
 If I was angry, the practice might be tailored to “the commonality of suffering,” giving me more space for empathy and understanding.

 Along with its helpful check-ins, the app allows you to explore different exercises based on your needs—whether it’s sleeping well, managing ADHD, or simply just getting started.
 There’s also exercise options catered to pregnant women, kids, teachers, and teens.
 As someone who’s a bit competitive, I enjoyed tracking my progress with the app and monitoring my meditation streak, my top emotions, and my total meditation time, too.
 (And, full disclosure, I didn't even realize that the company I work for now owns the Stop, Breathe & Think app; I promise this is not a promo post.
 The app has not only helped me learn to meditate, but has also helped me enjoy it.)

-If you’ve been thinking about trying meditation but weren’t sure how or where to get started, download the Stop, Breathe & Think app for a personalized approach that will give you a bit more peace and clarity in your daily life.
+If you’ve been thinking about trying meditation but weren’t sure how or where to get started, download the MyLife app for a personalized approach that will give you a bit more peace and clarity in your daily life.

 Sign up for our Health Shopping newsletter to get your daily dose of retail therapy with great deals handpicked by our editors—straight to your inbox.